darcy-framework/darcy-docs/getting_started/darcy_fundamentals.md

 ### Views

 Views are your page objects.
 This chapter you're reading could be described as a view.
 It has paragraph text, links, and some example elements above.
 Views describe some collection of elements and their collective behavior, without the linguistic stipulation that they ought to represent _whole pages_; they can and should also represent _parts_ of pages, such as a shared navigation menu, or a calendar widget that is composed of several smaller elements.
 The table of contents on the left is a great candidate for a view that is not a whole page and could reused for every chapter.
-You're encouraged to house views within views in a "compositional" style where appropriate. **Darcy** provides an opinionated structure and API for defining views and tying them together.
+You're encouraged to house views within views in a "compositional" style where appropriate.

 ### Contexts